Internal Funding Opportunities

 The CCTS/PPH Pilot Projects supports multidisciplinary investigators in conducting education, research, or clinical work aimed at introducing and improving methodologies for individualized patient care in Utah.
 The purpose of this research announcement is to support pilot projects that utilize the CCTS infrastructure to produce preliminary data for competitive NIH grant proposals in clinical and translational (T1, T2, T3, and T4) personalized health research.
 Projects must be of high methodological quality and must demonstrate feasible and generalizable solutions to translational research problems.

 Applications are not being accepted at this time.
-For information on the next cycle, please contact Linda Galbreath.
+For information on the next cycle, please contact Sarah Elliott.

 The Clinical and Translational Science Awards (CTSA) of University of Utah (UU), University of New Mexico Health Sciences Center (UNM HSC), University of Kansas Medical Center (KUMC), University of Arkansas for Medical Sciences (UAMS), and the University of Kentucky (KU) are soliciting applications from all faculty members—senior as well as junior investigators—for pilot projects that will exemplify the CTSA mission of developing clinical and translational research, to promote and support the “bench to bedside to community and practice and back” goal of the NIH.
 The purpose of this funding announcement is to promote inter‐institutional collaboration across the CTSA consortium by funding innovative, translational research projects that involve two or more of these four CTSA institutions.